 As accounts age on a settlement program, each debt settled and paid off one by one.
 You only have to pay about half of each debt (not counting fees).
 Since you only have to pay a fraction of each debt owed, you become debt-free in around 36 – 42 months (on average).
 With negotiation fees included, clients can save approximately 30% of what they owe in the end, paying no additional interest or even late fees as it’s all mitigated into the settlement.

 Using a loan to consolidate credit card debt requires a person to pay upfront fees in some cases, high-interest rates if credit scores are not optimal, and it takes around five years to become debt-free on average.
 Credit card consolidation loans are a much more costly option over debt settlement in many cases.

 We offer various debt relief, settlement, and debt consolidation programs, allowing YOU to get unbiased information and the optimal help with credit card debt.
 Here at GFS, you get the power to make an informed choice based on what suits YOU best, NOT what suits your creditors best!

-Start off by giving this debt calculator tool a quick try.
-The debt calculator will show you a few of 2018’s preferred methods of getting out of credit card debt, and these are proven plans that have already rescued millions’ of Americans.
+Start by giving this debt calculator tool a quick try.
+The debt calculator will show you a few of 2019’s preferred methods of getting out of credit card debt, and these are proven plans.

 - Plug-in your total debt amount